espressif/esp-mdf/README.md

 1. Safe and efficient distribution network
     * High speed
-        * ESP-Mesh implements a networking scenario combining [BluFi](https://esp-idf.readthedocs.io/en/latest/api-reference/bluetooth/esp_blufi.html) and [ESP-NOW](https://esp-idf.readthedocs.io/en/latest/api-reference/wifi/esp_now.html).
+        * Devices are configured for ESP-Mesh using [BluFi](https://esp-idf.readthedocs.io/en/latest/api-reference/bluetooth/esp_blufi.html) and [ESP-NOW](https://esp-idf.readthedocs.io/en/latest/api-reference/wifi/esp_now.html).
 The first device is connected to the router via BluFi, and all subsequent devices are connected via ESP-NOW.
 (A device that has been successfully deployed in the network will transmit the networking information to devices that are yet to be connected to the network.)
 In a test we've conducted, the shortest time to network 100 devices is one minute.
     * Convenient operation
         * The networking information is stored in all the devices that have been networked.
 Adding a new device to the mesh network can be easily accomplished by tapping `add devices` on the ESP-Mesh app.
     * Comprehensive error handling mechanism